 The following year, the WP moved to Montreal and shortly began recording with Jace Lasek at the Breakglass Studio.
 The album Enabler with came out on Ta-Da Records in 2004.
 The WP toured the album in Canada and internationally with such acts as Jamie Lidell, Stars and The Dears as well as old pals Peaches and Gonzales.

 Originally a one-man band, the live act grew to include other members including longtime collaborators Stacey DeWolfe (drums and vocals) and Steve Raegele (guitar).
 The WP’s stage show also developed into a theatrical spectacular involving costume changes, dance routines and the occasional gigantic stage prop.

-In 2008, The World Provider released the album Hard Feelings (2008), featuring the band’s biggest success “Valentine” (featuring Feist) and released on the band’s own Imperial Arts & Letters label.
+In 2008, the WP released the album Hard Feelings (2008), featuring the band’s biggest success “Valentine” (featuring Feist) and released on the band’s own Imperial Arts & Letters label.
 History of Pain, produced by The Dears’ Murray Lightburn, followed in 2011.

 The World Provider's new EP, Always, produced by Lightburn and featuring the previously released singles "Pam Pam" (with Chilly Gonzales on piano) and "Autumn Wheels" (declared a "song you need to hear" by The Globe and Mail's Sean Michaels) as well as four new tracks, comes out May 27, 2016 on Montreal indie label Ting Dun.